hjainavi/automation_stuff-public/controller_customization_new/other_files/tmux-continuum/README.md

 #### Continuous saving

-Tmux environment will be saved at the interval of 15 minutes.
-All the saving happens in the background without the impact to your workflow.
+Tmux environment will be saved at an interval of 15 minutes.
+All the saving happens in the background without impact to your workflow.

 This action starts automatically when the plugin is installed.
+Note it requires the status line to be `on` to run (since it uses a hook in status-right to run).

 #### Automatic tmux start

 Tmux is automatically started after the computer/server is turned on.

-See the [instructions](docs/automatic_start.md) how to enable this for your system.
+See the [instructions](docs/automatic_start.md) on how to enable this for your system.

 #### Automatic restore